The Little Vampire (TV series): Episodes

 Rüdiger is still hiding in Anton's cellar and is frequently visited by his sister Anna.
 She tells him that the family questions whether they made the correct decision or not.
 Anna invites Anton to the "Big Vampire Party" which will take place in a few days.
-She is disappointed when it turns out Rüdiger already invited Anton - insisting Anton come to reciprocate - and last one accepted.
+She is disappointed when it turns out Rüdiger already invited Anton - insisting Anton come to reciprocate - and Anton accepted.
 Meanwhile, Geiermeier is at the cemetery and speaks towards the (hidden) vampires: he promises the vampires a fair trial in Transylvania and he announces he has a genius plan which no vampire could survive.
 The police notice Geiermeier and brings him over to a psychiatric hospital, but Geiermeier is able to escape and needs to hide now.
 Anton has also borrowed the locker key and obtained a copy of it for Rüdiger.

 Anna gives Rüdiger some flying powder which she secretly took from the crypt.
-Helga asks Anton to help his father in the cellar.
+Helga asks Anton to help his father in the locker.
 Anton runs there to be the first.
 He finds a newspaper with a photo.
 The photo displays Anton and Teddy dressed up as vampires.
 Rüdiger learns Teddy now lives in Hamelin and flies over.
 There he finds Teddy, but decides not to introduce himself.
 Teddy is writing a letter to Anton which is taken away by Rüdiger.
 Rüdiger delivers the letter to Anton.
 Anton finishes the letter by telling Teddy everything he wrote is the truth.
 Next, he mails the letter to Teddy.